qcode-software/qcode-tcl/doc/tutorial-7-qcode-ui.md

 </html>
 ```

-You will also need to amend the `register POST /form_process` proc, removing the line
+Amend the `register POST /form_process` proc, removing the line
 `ns_returnredirect [qc::url form_results.html id $person_id]` and replacing it with the following:

 ```